-Architecture related module specific documentation has to be documented in the module specific git repository (see QC Handbook for directory & type advises) according to the Arc42 template.
+- Architecture related module specific documentation has to be documented in the module specific git repository (see QC Handbook for directory & type advises) according to the Arc42 template.
 Documentation language is english.
 In especially the APPENDIX I marks important documents/arc42-parts, that have to be created by module developers.
 Use UML for graphs!
-(For Tooling see chapter 2.1).

-• andbook" (fo configuratio quality reports, naming conventions,
+(For Tooling see chapter 2.1). - See "QC Handbook" (for coding styleguides, quality reports, naming conventions, version and configuration management...)